-Join us on the social networks and make part of a growing community helping to submit bugs, discuss new features, translate pgModeler interface to your language and much more!
-So don't waste time, pick up your favorite network and start to participate now! ;)
+Join us on the social networks and make part of a growing community helping to submit bugs, discuss new features, translate pgModeler's interface to your language and much more!
+So don't waste your time, pick up the favorite network and start to participate now! ;)

 Modeling made easy with pgModeler

 Why use pgModeler?
 Check some reasons below.

 Easily create and edit database models with simple and intuitive interface.
 The software's forms indicates which fields must be filled to provide the correct generation of SQL code.